-Mechanism of neurological complication: Mechanism is diverse and multifactorial.
+Mechanism of neurological complication

+Mechanism is diverse and multifactorial.
 It includes:

-- Neurologic injury from systemic dysfunction it caused post hypoxic encephalopathy and encephalopathy due to metabolic derangement. - Renin angiotensin system dysfunction. - Immune dysfunction, it includes pro inflammatory state which causes cytokine storm, coagulopathy, and capillary endothelitis.
-Para infectious and post infectious triggers that cause GBM and ADEM - Direct viral invasion of nervous system by olfactory, vagal, neurotropism, transcytosis, endocytosis, Tran's synaptic transmission [16].
+- Neurologic injury from systemic dysfunction it caused post hypoxic encephalopathy and encephalopathy due to metabolic derangement. - Renin angiotensin system dysfunction. - Immune dysfunction, it includes pro inflammatory state which cause cytokine storm, coagulopathy, capillary endothelitis. - Para infectious and post infectious triggers that cause GBM and ADEM. - Direct viral invasion of nervous system by olfactory, vagal, neurotropism, transcytosis, endocytosis, trans synaptic transmission.

-Risk factors for more serious COVID-19 infections in patient with pre-existing neurological disorder
+Risk factors for more serious COVID 19 infections in patient with preexisting neurological disorder

 - Age more than 60 years

 - Swallowing or breathing difficulties

 - Person on immunosuppressant

-- Pre-existing neurological disorder - Comorbidities like diabetes mellitus hypertension - Immuno compromised - These all persons can in one study also get prolonged COVID
+- Pre-existing neurological disorder

+- Comorbidities like diabetes mellitus hypertension

+- Immunocompromised - These all persons can in one study also get prolonged COVID